From Catalonia to Andalusia: Coastal Cities in Spain

 Roquetas de Mar

-Roquetas de Mar is another great coastal city in Spain.
-It’s one of the most popular holiday resorts on Costa de Almeria where thousands of people flee to look for the sun and relaxation.
+Roquetas de Mar is one of the most popular holiday resorts on the Costa de Almeria, where thousands of people flee to look for the sun and relaxation.
 And no wonder!
-Beautiful sunny weather all year round with little rain and an average temperature of 18°C, golden sandy Blue Flag beaches, mesmerizing blue sea waters, modern hotels, many restaurants, and a wide range of activities… All of that makes Roquetas de Mar a great holiday destination in Andalucia.
-It’s hard to believe that only during the last about 50 years this town has evolved from a traditional fishing village into a modern holiday resort!
+Beautiful sunny weather all year round with little rain and an average temperature of 18°C, golden sandy Blue Flag beaches, mesmerizing blue sea waters, modern hotels, many restaurants, and a wide range of activities… All of that makes Roquetas de Mar an amazing holiday destination and one of the best coastal cities in Spain.
+It’s hard to believe that only during the last 50 years this town has evolved from a traditional fishing village into a modern holiday resort!

-Coastal Cities in Spain - Roquetas de Mar
+Coastal cities in Spain - Roquetas de Mar in Andalusia

 Marbella

-Costal cities in Spain - Malaga in Andalucia
+Coastal cities in Spain - Marbella in Andalusia

 Alicante

-Alicante is one of the largest cities in Spain population-wise.
+Alicante is one of the largest coastal cities in Spain, population-wise.
 Thanks to a typical Mediterranean climate with warm summers and mild winters with lots of sunshine, Alicante is a very popular travel destination all year round.
-And it offers plenty!
-From charming old town, hilltop castle, and unique Mushroom Street to many cultural attractions, vivid nightlife, delicious Mediterranean food, and great beaches.
+And it offers plenty of things to do!
+From exploring the charming old town, the hilltop castle, and the unique Mushroom Street to many cultural attractions, vivid nightlife, delicious Mediterranean food, and great beaches.
 Alicante will be a great choice if you’re also looking for a lot of fun during your holidays.

 Benidorm

-Benidorm is quite a unique coastal city on Costa Blanca.
-In just about 50 years it evolved from a small, sleepy fishing village to one of the most popular holiday resorts in Spain.
-It’s often affectionately called the “Manhattan of Spain”.
-One look is enough to tell that Benidorm is totally different from most Spanish cities.
+Benidorm is quite a unique coastal city in Spain on the Costa Blanca.
+In just about 50 years, it evolved from a small, sleepy fishing village to one of the most popular holiday resorts on the Mediterranean coast.
+Benidorm is also often affectionately called the “Manhattan of Spain” – and one look is enough to tell that this city is totally different!
 Besides the unique coastline look with many skyscrapers, the town has a lot to offer – striking beaches, mountain views, vivid nightlife, and lots of attractions both for adults and kids.

 Valencia

-Valencia is the third largest city in Spain and the birthplace of the paella dish.
+Valencia is the third-largest city in Spain and the birthplace of the world-famous paella dish.
 There, hundreds of years of fascinating history blend with modern times very smoothly.
-Even though Valencia also offers striking architecture, magnificent beaches, and fantastic food, it’s often overlooked for Barcelona by many.
+Even though Valencia offers striking architecture, magnificent beaches, a beautiful old town, and fantastic food, it’s often overlooked by many travelers.
 But some huge advantage comes with it – fewer tourists and smaller crowds!
-Doesn’t it sound like a perfect coastal city for holidays?
+Doesn’t it sound like a perfect coastal city in Spain for holidays?

 La Manga del Mar Menor

 La Manga del Mar Menor is a narrow piece of land that separates the Mediterranean Sea from the Mar Menor Lagoon, stretching for approximately 22km.
-Until the 1960s it was a natural and virgin area that was completely urbanized in just over dozens of years.
+Until the 1960s, it was a natural and virgin area that was completely urbanized in just a few years.
 Nowadays, it’s considered one of the most renowned tourist destinations in Murcia for sun, beach, relaxation, and watersports.
-La Manga offers beautiful sandy beaches, stunning views on both sides and many attractions for active travelers.
+La Manga offers beautiful sandy beaches, stunning views on both sides, and many attractions for active travelers.
 It’s a place where you can choose if you want to take a dip into calm Mar Menor Lagoon waters or the little mightier Mediterranean Sea.

 Salou

-Salou is best known for being one of the most popular holiday spots on Costa Dorada which offers a perfect blend of relaxation and excitement.
-There you’ll find nice views, sandy beaches, exciting attractions for people of all ages, and lively nightlife.
-If you’re looking for some thrill and adrenaline rush be sure to visit PortAventura World – a world-renowned theme park featuring a diverse array of attractions from heart-pounding roller coasters to captivating live shows.
+Salou is best known for being one of the most popular holiday spots on the Costa Dorada, which offers a perfect blend of relaxation and excitement.
+In Salou, you’ll find nice views, sandy beaches, exciting attractions for people of all ages, and lively nightlife.
+If you’re looking for some thrill and adrenaline rush, be sure to visit PortAventura World – a world-renowned theme park featuring a diverse array of attractions from heart-pounding roller coasters to captivating live shows.
+Without a doubt, Salou is one of the most exciting coastal cities in Spain!

 Tarragona